Beloth/Ostston-Work/Notes/Next Session.md

 Attack roll 1D20 + 4
 Damage 2D6 + 4
 Appears to be spring loaded as 30 secs after its been tripped you can hear some clicking from the mechanism as the sword returns to the at rest position.
 Something of 30lbs will be enough to hold down the trigger an prevent the reload.

+#### Patrol of Zombies
+* Investigation check DC14+
+  * Pass - The bodies seem to be relatively fresh.
+Looking at the armour it have a remarkable resembalance to the armour of the dead body by the base of the stairs.

+#### Lord Elnor Granrus Tomb

+Son of Lady Tolnar and cemented the power of the family.

+* Mummy

 ##### Lady Tolnar Granrus Tomb